Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Main Street Frisco Colorado

-Three other unique destinations west of Denver that also are wonderful Colorado destinations are Leadville, Glenwood Springs and Palisade, with its wineries and abundant stone fruit, especially peaches.
+Historic Leadville, outdoorsy Glenwood Springs and Palisade with its west slope wineries and abundant stone fruit, especially peaches.